cauerego/cauerego.github.io/_posts/2015-12-28-new-project-incredibly-fun-videos.markdown

 My wife is even already freaking tired of this topic! :D

-So, I were writing some notes on g keep because, well, unfortunately TinyPress is still not as quick as keep to take notes...
-And probably never will be. :(
+So, I were writing some notes on google keep because, well, unfortunately **TinyPress** is still not as quick to take notes...
+And may never be. :(

 I also learned my lesson from trying to write a book here...